opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 1. Select the **Add Users** button to open the modal.
 The modal displays one empty `User ID` field by default.
 2. Choose an access level: **Read only**, **Read and write**, or **Admin**.
 3. Choose **Add another User** to add multiple users.
 Do not use duplicate or existing `User ID` fields to avoid errors.
 4. Resolve any errors before finalizing.
-Successfully added users appear on the collaborators table.
+Successfully added users appear in the collaborators table.

 #### Adding groups